thoth-station/thoth-github-action/README.md

 ## Testing the Action locally

-It is possible to run a workflow using the Thoth Adviser GitHub Action locally using [`act`](https://github.com/nektos/act) without pushing or committing directly to the repository.
+It is possible to run a workflow that uses the Thoth Adviser GitHub Action locally with [`act`](https://github.com/nektos/act), without pushing or committing directly to the repository.
 You can start using `act` by following the [installation instructions](https://github.com/nektos/act#installation).
 Note that `act` requires Docker to be installed and that it does not currently support Podman.
 If you want to have Docker and Podman simultaneously installed on your system (RHEL8 or CentOS8), you can follow [this tutorial](https://medium.com/faun/how-to-install-simultaneously-docker-and-podman-on-rhel-8-centos-8-cb67412f321e).